germal/OpenCVB/README.md

 for viewing 3D data.

 OpenGL mouse and keyboard callbacks are also available.
 An example “OpenGL_Callbacks” provides everything needed.
-The snippets for OpenCVB can setup a new OpenGL example with callbacks as well.
+The snippets for OpenCVB setup any new OpenGL example with callbacks as well.

 Python Interface
 ================